CSCI-215-WebsiteProgramming-2018/syllabus/README.md

 ***All assignments are due at the start of class on the specified date.***

-   * You can continue to push fixes and improvements until the date (with no penalty) or for one week after (with letter grade penalty) – just add a comment in the pull request to let me know it's been updated.
+   * You can continue to push fixes and improvements until the date (with no penalty) or for one week after (with letter grade penalty) – just add a comment in the commit message to let me know it's been updated.

    * I will leave appropriate feedback as an Issue inside of your repository.